 Can I Give My Dog Pork Bones?

 Although it may be tempting to toss your dog that leftover bone after dinner, think twice before you do.
-Even though dogs love to chew on them, it’s not 100 percent safe.
+Even though dogs love to chew on them, it’s not 100% safe.
 Once cooked, the bone dries out, causing it to become fragile and brittle.

-When gnawed on, it can splinter off into sharp pieces, causing damage to the esophagus and internal organs.
-That can also cause choking.
-And while uncooked bones have a lower chance of splintering, they still might do so.
+When gnawed on, it can splinter off into sharp pieces, causing damage to the esophagus and internal organs, and can also cause choking.
+While uncooked bones have a lower chance of splintering, they still might do so.
 If your dog enjoys a good bone, consider a high-quality, edible dental bone as an alternative.

 The answer to both of these meats is no!
 In 2015, the World Health Organization found that processed meats such as bacon and sausage were known carcinogens linked to cancer.
 Bacon is an incredibly rich and fatty food with a high salt content, which can prove to be too much for a dog’s stomach to handle.
 Eating a large amount can cause pancreatitis, which can be fatal.